Mistletoe – why we have it in our homes at Christmas

 Mistletoe was used by the Druids as a symbolic plant during the winter solstice, and during the middle ages, it was a custom to hang bunches of mistletoe to bring good luck and ward off evil spirits.

-In Norse mythology, mistletoe is symbol of love and friendship and it is thought that is where the kissing tradition came from.
-Today, avoiding the creepy dude with mistletoe is often the norm at the office party, but traditionally a kiss under the mistletoe was thought to create a long lasting friendship, or romance.
+In Norse mythology, mistletoe is symbol of love and friendship and it is thought that is possibly where the kissing tradition came from.

 In modern Christmas festivities, using mistletoe and other evergreen plants as part of our celebrations shows how much older Pagan traditions are still relevant today.
 It seems there’s just something about fresh evergreen leaves that brings cheer to our homes and spirits in winter.